iamrjgs/rocqiomics/README.md

     # do something with result_dict

 """
-Do you want to reproduce a Pyradiomics workflow?
+Want to reproduce a Pyradiomics workflow?
 Just pass the settings YAML file as a parameter!
 """
 extractor = rq.Rocqiomics(
     extraction_settings_yaml_filepath='../path/to/settings.yaml',